-Early on we left for the island of Skye.
-One of the problems in Scotland is that there are not many roads and even if they are well maintained, you are almost always forced to make long trips on the usual routes.
-This does not help when you take a car tour because you are faced with the usual landscapes already seen.
+Early in the morning we set off for the Isle of Skye.
+One of the problems of Scotland is that there are not many roads and even though they are well maintained, you are almost always forced to take long detours on the same roads.

 The island of Skye is connected to the mainland by a huge bridge, the Skye Bridge, which provides an excellent view over the whole bay.

 The weather was not the best, but by doing as the locals did we banned the umbrella.
 I have to say that Scotland has much more charm with the traditional rainy weather than with the sun.